 The statement that Jesus was 'handed over according to the definite plan and foreknowledge of God', is not to be understood as a temporal statement, for God does not exist in time.
-Luke is telling us to look beyond sinful human activity to the design of God, for God can use even sin to bring about his will.
-Luke is telling us that in our thinking we should give priority to what God is doing.
+Luke is telling us to look beyond the sinful human activity to the design of God, for God can use even sin to bring about his will.
 Our question here is: what is the will of God that is achieved through the crucifixion?
 What does it mean to say, on the one hand, that the suffering inflicted upon Jesus was the sinful responsibility of those who refused to obey God's will, and yet, on the other hand, that it all came within God's providential design and grace?

 Whatever we mean by God's providential design, it cannot be such as to leave no room for human freedom.
 We are not automatons; we are not puppets of fate.
 We experience some freedom, however limited and conditioned.
 If so much human suffering results from our saying No to God's loving design, it is also true that wonderful good results from our saying Yes.
 Without freedom there would be no sin.
 Equally, without freedom, there would be no compassion, no generosity, no heroism, no love.
 Freedom is at the very heart of what it means to be a person.
-God made us this way, and respects what God has made.
+God made us this way, and respects what he has made.